sanskrit/learnsanskrit.org/content/guide/introduction/for-beginners.md

 concept we discuss, we include plenty of examples to make the discussion clear and concrete.

-But in case it is useful to you, lessons after the core lessons will also include the standard English and Sanskrit terms for each concept.
-These terms will let you more easily use other resources outside of our guide.
+In case it is useful to you, lessons after the core lessons will also include the standard English and Sanskrit terms for each concept.
+These terms will help you more easily use other resources outside of our guide.

 {h How to use our guide}